The Official Symbol of Dentistry

 handcrafted to perfection by our specialist jewelers with more than 35 years of experience.
 A modern design made with a

-pure yellow gold then topped off with a glossy high polish finish.
+pure rose gold then topped off with a glossy high polish finish.
 Crafted with a beaded design, add this handmade piece to

 your own unique collection today or give a thoughtful gift to your favorite dentist!